jschaves/simple-api-rest-class-php/README.md

 # simple-api-rest-class-php
-This class displays a Simple Api Rest query in json format The services are added GET, POST, PUT and DELETE
+This class displays a Simple Api Rest query in json format The services are added GET, POST, PUT and DELETE.

 $this->session_ok: